j0ly/FirstProject/README.md

 The task was to create a web application that has at least five different flaws from the OWASP top ten list.
 So be aware, this is simple and bad code with many vulnerabilities!

-Whats required:

-1. Windows, OS X or Linux as the host
-2. OWASP ZAP
-3. Firefox and the Advanced Cookie Manager add-on
-4. VirtualBox
-5. Debian as a virtual machine

 This project is done with PHP in a LAMP environment.
 Here are the **installation instructions**;